epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 ## Generating configuration
-Once you have downloaded the images, it is time to setup the configuration files that determines the type of node and its properties.
+Once you have downloaded the images, it is time to setup the configuration files for the node.
+These files determine the type of node, as well as any of the node's properties and network specifications.

 For a control node, this means generating the following files:
 - A node file (`node.yml`), which will contain the node-specific configuration like service names, ports, file locations, etc.; and